zyxw121/LamE/README.md

 ```

 The options `-i FILE` and `-o FILE` allow reading from and writing to files.
+# REPL
+Alternatively, you can use the LamE REPL.
+Launch this with `LamER`.
+It's similar to GHCi.

+You can enter definitions to be added to the local environment, or expressions to be evaluated.

+The REPL supports loading files with the command `:l FILE`.
+Refresh loaded modules with `:r`.
+Quit with `:q`.

+Finally, you can prefix an expression with a command indicating what to do with the result.
+The possibilities are `:bnf` and `:hnf` to reduce the result, or `:int`, `:bool`, `:char`, `:string` to interpret the result as the appropriate type.
+Beware of non-termination!

 # Why?
 Curiosity, mainly.
 We know the untyped lambda calculus is Turing complete, so (loosely speaking), any program and datatype can be encoded as a lambda term.